Synchronization gauge field, standing waves and one-way-speed of light: Introduction

 \section{Introduction}

 The standard description of the Special Theory of Relativity (STR) is based on the Lorentz transformation equations that relate two inertial frames of references (IRF) moving with respect to each other.
-However, several authors have pointed out that the Lorentz transformation is not the unique transformation equations derivable from the basic postulates of STR \cite{anderson1998, Selleri97, Rizzi05}.
-The obtained general transformation equations are characterized by a vector field that does not have any effect on any observables and therefore appears as a gauge field.
-The physical origin of the stated gauge field is the freedom of choice of the synchronization of distant clocks and hence it is known as the synchronization gauge field.
+However, several authors have pointed out that the Lorentz transformation is not the unique transformation equations derivable from the basic postulates of STR \cite{anderson1998, Selleri97, Rizzi05} and the general transformation equations are characterized by a vector field that (apparently) does not have any effect on any observable and therefore appears as a gauge field.
+The physical origin of the stated gauge field is the freedom of choice of the synchronization of distant clocks, and hence it is called as the synchronization gauge field.

-A general consequence of the synchronization gauge is that the isotropy of one-way speed (OWS) of light (in fact any signal) is not absolute, it rests on the choice of the gauge field.
+A (claimed) consequence of the synchronization gauge is that the isotropy of one-way speed (OWS) of light (in fact any signal) is not absolute, it rests on the choice of the gauge field \cite{anderson1998}.
 Note that while developing STR Einstein stipulated the equality of the one-way speed (OWS) of light with its round-trip speed \cite{einstein1922meaning,einsteinrelativity} which fixes the gauge field.
 Because of its definitional nature, many authors consider Einstein's stipulation as a mere convention \cite{reichenbach1958, grunbaum2012, anderson1998} (often called conventionality of (distant) simultaneity thesis).
-According to the conventionality thesis, all the derived expressions based on the isotropy of OWS of light, for instance, the Lorentz transformation, have conventional ingredient and as a result the absolute nature of the observational effects followed from such expressions, such as the relativity of simultaneity, is also questionable.
+According to the conventionality thesis, all the derived expressions based on the isotropy of OWS of light, for instance, the Lorentz transformation, have conventional ingredient and as a result the observational effects followed from such expressions, such as the relativity of simultaneity, is not absolute.
+There were a few claims for experimental verification of isotropy of OWS \cite{Champeney65, Vessot80, Kaivola85, MacArthur86,riis1988test, krisher1990test, Hils90, will1992clock, greaves2009one}.
+But most of such claims, if not all, were subsequently countered in literature (\cite{anderson1998} and references therein) mainly on the ground that the observable of all such experiments are independent of synchronization gauge.

-Malament argued that the Einstein synchronization is uniquely definable from the causal structure (the causal connectivity of events) of Minkowski space-time \cite{Malament77}.
-Malament reached his conclusion assuming the causal automorphisms i.e. all pairs of world points on an orthogonal hyperplane are mapped to another orthogonal hyperplane as well as mapped to itself.
-Though Malament termed the stated assumptions of causal automorphisms as innocuous, several researchers found it to a near-tautology \cite{Anderson1977, Redhead93, Grunbaum01}.